Our Heroes

 1962

-As a child, César Chávez followed the crops in the Salinas, Central, Imperial, and Coachella Valleys with his migrant parents, working in the fields and experiencing the unsafe working conditions and starvation wages that led him to found the United Farm Workers in 1962.
+As a child, César and his family worked the crops and fields in California, experiencing unsafe working conditions and starvation wages that led him to found the National Farm Workers Association in 1962.
+It later merged with a Filipino group forming the United Farm Workers.
+Chávez’s efforts to protect farm workers are historic.
+An American hero!

 1963